giswqs/geebook/chapters/01_introduction.md

 ## Using Google Colab

 If you have difficulties installing geemap on your computer, you can try out geemap with [Google Colab](https://colab.research.google.com) without installing anything on your machine.
 Google Colab is a free Jupyter notebook environment that runs entirely in the cloud.
-Most importantly, it does not require a setup and the notebooks that you create can be simultaneously edited by your team members - just the way you edit documents in Google Docs.
+Most importantly, it does not require a setup and the notebooks that you create can be simultaneously edited by your team members - just like the way you edit documents in Google Docs!

 Click [01_introduction.ipynb](https://colab.research.google.com/github/giswqs/geebook/blob/master/chapters/01_introduction.ipynb) to launch the notebook in Google Colab.